 “If you look at oil prices they’ve come down very substantially over the last couple of months,” Trump said.
 “That’s because of me.
 Because you have a monopoly called OPEC, and I don’t like that monopoly.”

-Translated: “Voters were becoming increasingly agitated about soaring gas prices and I needed to get them back down prior to the midterm elections.”
+Translated: “Voters were becoming increasingly agitated about soaring gas prices and I needed to get them back down prior to the midterm elections.
+I’d also like some ammunition at my disposal to keep a lid on further FOMC rate hikes.”

 Touting his success in bringing prices down, of course, is specious at best.
 Current WTI prices are actually higher than they were before Trump’s “provocative actions” response to the February Israeli-Syria-Iran conflict laid the groundwork for his subsequent withdrawal from the JCPOA which sent prices soaring.